Frequently Asked Questions

 Are masks available at YVR for passengers?

 YVR is not providing any form of masks at the airport.
 PHAC is responsible for making decisions about health-related screening of passengers at Canada’s ports of entry, including airports.
-We recommend reaching out to PHAC for more information about effective preventative health and safety measures as they related to the coronavirus issue, including the efficacy of masks.
+We recommend reaching out to PHAC for more information about effective preventative health and safety measures as they related to COVID-19, including the efficacy of masks.

-Are there plans to ban flights coming from China?
+Are there plans to ban flights coming from high risk countries?

-Decisions related to restricting flights from China, or any foreign destination, would be made by the Federal Government of Canada under the Quarantine Act.
+Decisions related to restricting flights from any foreign destination would be made by the Federal Government of Canada under the Quarantine Act.
 As always, travellers are advised to check with their airline before coming to the airport.
-Note that the World Health Organization does not recommend any travel or trade restrictions at this time.

-What is YVR doing to protect airport workers from coronavirus?
+What is YVR doing to protect airport workers from COVID-19?

-How did B.C.’s first confirmed patient move through the airport?
+How did the confirmed individuals move through the airport?
 Should I be concerned?

 Contact tracing, the process of tracking a patient’s movements and the identification of persons who may have come into contact with an infected person, is strictly managed by public health authorities.
 Any movements throughout the province will be tracked by local and provincial health authorities, including any necessary notifications to affected citizens or the public.